opensafely/documentation/docs/getting-started.md

     working with OpenSAFELY are the same regardless of using Windows, Linux or macOS.

+    To preserve usage minutes on Gitpod, you can manually stop a Gitpod workspace as soon as you have finished with it.
+A workspace can be stopped either in the workspace via the orange Gitpod button and then selecting "Gitpod: Stop workspace" in the dropdown menu. or via visiting `https://gitpod.io`, hovering on the workspace,
+    left-clicking on the vertical dots (`⋮`) and selecting "Stop".

     On the free plan, Gitpod workspaces allow 30 minutes of inactivity before the workspace stops running.
-The workspace is not immediately deleted; you have several days to open a stopped workspace before it is deleted.
+Stopped workspaces are not immediately deleted; you have several days to open a stopped workspace before its deletion.

     You can see which Gitpod workspaces you have open by visiting `https://gitpod.io` when logged into Gitpod, or clicking the orange Gitpod button in the bottom-left of the screen and selecting "Gitpod: Open dashboard".
 The stopped workspaces are visible by changing the search filter from "Active" to "All", and you can open a stopped workspace by hovering on the workspace, left-clicking on the vertical dots (`⋮`) and selecting "Open".

-    To preserve usage minutes on Gitpod, you can manually stop a Gitpod workspace, either in the workspace via the orange Gitpod button ("Gitpod: Stop workspace" in the menu) or via visiting `https://gitpod.io`, hovering on the workspace, left-clicking on the vertical dots (`⋮`) and selecting "Stop".

     <h3>Install **opensafely**</h3>